transfer your potential

 - Coordinates the Transfer Transition Program (TTP) which is an orientation program for transfer students starting in either summer session or the fall semester.
 Offered five times over the course of the summer.

-- Manages an eight module online orientation resource for incoming transfer and graduate students which is available until graduation from WMU.
+- Manages an eight module online orientation resource for incoming transfer students which is available until graduation from WMU.

 - Coordinates Spring Orientation (SO) which is an orientation session for incoming new students and transfers starting in the spring semester.